Gen Z in the Workplace: What Do They Value?

 Millennials strive for a bigger purpose.
 Your company should have a bigger purpose than just making money.

-Gen Z acknowledge the planet is bigger than their single existence and expect others to feel that way too.
+Gen Z acknowledges the planet is bigger than their single existence and expects others to feel that way too.

 This means organizations need to think carefully about how they can make their operations eco-friendlier and more sustainable.